"Think before accepting food or drink" - Garda advice to Kildare people about meeting online

 FILE PHOTO

-An Garda Síochána has issued advice to the public in general when speaking with, or intending to meet up with, persons they have met online, such as dating sites.
+An Garda Síochána has issued advice to the public in general when speaking with, or intending to meet up with, persons they have met online.

 The information has been issued as fears arose that two men who died violently in Sligo area may have met their attackers online.